telerik/xaml-docs/controls/radsvgimage/getting-started.md

 ## Assembly References

-To use RadSvgImage, add a reference to the following assembly:
+To use `RadSvgImage`, add a reference to the following assembly:

 * __Telerik.Windows.Controls__

 ## Defining the RadSvgImage as a Stand-Alone Component

-You can add RadSvgImage manually in XAML as demonstrated in the following example:
+You can add `RadSvgImage` manually in XAML as demonstrated in the following example:

 #### __[XAML] Adding RadSvgImage in XAML__
 {{region radsvgimage-getting-started-0}}